What do you think about Quick weight loss pills, Doc?

-There are a few other common drugs for prescription weight loss out there including appetite suppressants such as Lorcaserin and Qsymia (Phentermine + topiramate) both have shown an increase in weight loss in clinical studies.
+There are a few other common drugs for prescription weight loss including appetite suppressants such as Lorcaserin and Qsymia (Phentermine + topiramate).
+Both these weight loss drugs have proven effective for weight loss in clinical studies.

-Some mood elevators and medicines used to treat addiction and depression have been found to cause weight loss as a side effect.
-These drugs include Contrave (Bupropion + naltrexone) and Wellbutrin, both are weight loss prescription pills that carry with them cardiovascular risks and possibly an increased risk of suicidal thoughts.
+Indeed, weight loss is a side effect of some mood elevators and medicines that treat addiction and depression.
+For example, Contrave (Bupropion + naltrexone) and Wellbutrin, both are weight loss prescription pills that carry with them cardiovascular risks and possibly an increased risk of suicidal thoughts.

 I am very overweight.
 What other weight loss options are there?